masego24/ckanext-federgob/README-en.md

 ### External configuration: Configure Federator from Datos.gob

-The federator must read the metadata that is generated in the url: {-URL-CATALOG-}/federator.rdf.
+The federator must read the metadata that is generated in the RDF file by accessing it through the link created in the previous step.
 Follow the tutorials from datos.gob to set it up.

 ## Acknowledgements
-This plugin has been developed by [Quercus SEG](http://www.unex.es/investigacion/grupos/quercus) to federate the [Opendata Cáceres](http://opendata.caceres.es/) portal.
+This plugin has been developed by the [Ontology Engineering Group](http://www.oeg-upm.net/), and is based on the original [FederGob plugin](https://github.com/jesusredondo/ckanext-federgob) plugin developed by the [Quercus SEG](http://www.unex.es/investigacion/grupos/quercus).

 ## License
 This plugin is published under the [GNU Affero General Public License (AGPL) v3.0](http://www.gnu.org/licenses/agpl-3.0.html)